Prof. Joannes J. Westerink (University of Notre Dame)

 The precise sizing of composite laminates requires taking into account various deterioration scenarios that happen at the micro or meso scale.
 The presentation will discuss those different scenarios and the associated modeling and computational strategies to take them into account.
 Two objectives will be mainly considered: the virtual testing of composite material and the virtual testing of composite structure.

-Prof. Yuri Bazilevs (Brown University, USA)
+Prof. Yuri Bazilevs (Brown University)

 Recent Developments in Immersed IGA-Meshfree Methods for Extreme-Event Simulation